HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 This keyboard also focuses on matching keystrokes to typographical units.
 For instance one key is designated for each of the following ⟨ a, á, ą, ą́ ⟩.
 Long vowels still require double taps of the keys.
 This keyboard layout does not show symmetry between phonemes and keystrokes, but does show symmetry between keystrokes and typographical units.

 The second keyboard layout as I understand it, [is the work of Chris Harvey](http://www.languagegeek.com/dene/dine/dine_bizaad.html).
-Chris created the keyboard to work with and use Unicode characters.
+Harvey created the keyboard to work with and use Unicode characters.
 In the process optimizing some of the required keys around the Unicode characters.
 For instance, combining diacritics.
 This keyboard layout in essence creates a modifier key for tone marks and nasalization marks.
 This is where a vowel or nasal key is pressed and then immediately following key press would add a modifier diacritic like the acute accent or ogonek.
 It is important to note that this keyboard is still optimized around characters -- Unicode characters, rather than orthographic typographic characters.
-A specific description of Chris' keyboard layout can be found here: Description: http://www.languagegeek.com/dene/keyboards/Keymaps/Navajo.pdf
+A specific description of Harvey's keyboard layout can be found here: Description: http://www.languagegeek.com/dene/keyboards/Keymaps/Navajo.pdf

 A visual comparison of the two keyboard layouts is below.